-Thankfully, more and more cat food brands are altering their recipes to both accommodate cats with sensitive stomachs, as well as improve the standard for cat food overall.
+Many cat and dog food brands are altering their recipes to accommodate pets with sensitive stomachs, improving the standard for cat food overall.
 Diet studies across pets and humans alike are raising awareness for the substitutes we add in our food.
-Just because it gives us sustenance doesn’t mean it’s actually good for us.

 In this article, I’ll give you my top five best products for cats with sensitive stomachs.
 Additionally, I’ll explain other ways to ease your cat’s discomfort and return them to their beautiful selves.